 Based on the results of the discussion about the validity above, it can be concluded that the validity of the E-learning learning media developed for online learning during the COVID-19 era from the content aspect gets a valid value (85.45%).
 This means that the E-learning content section is valid for use as an online learning medium during covid 19.
 The validity of the E-learning learning media developed for online learning during the Covid 19 pandemic from the design aspect gets a valid value (86.67%).
-This means that from the E-learning design section it is valid to be used as an online learning media media developed for 0.
-This means that from the E-learning design section it is valid to be used as an online learning media media developed for 0.
-This means that from the E-learning design section it is valid value (86.06%).
+This means that from the E-learning design section it is valid to be used as an online learning medium when Covid 19.
+Overall, both of these aspects received a valid value (86.06%).
 This means that E-learning learning media are valid to be used as online learning media during Covid 19 in terms of content and design.

 Based on the results of the practicality discussion above, it can be concluded that the overall practicality of E-learning learning media developed for online learning during the COVID-19 pandemic from the response of the teaching staff gets practical value (80%).
-This means that from practicality E-learning is practically used as an online learning media developed for online learning during the COVID-19 pandemic, the practicality of E-learning learning media developed for online learning during the COVID-19 pandemic, the responses of students get practical value (86.66%).
-This means that from practicality E-learning is practically used as an online learning media when covid 19 by students.
+This means that from practicality E-learning is practically used as an online learning medium when Covid 19.
+In terms of students, as a whole, the practicality of E-learning learning media developed for online learning during the COVID-19 pandemic, the responses of students get practical value (86.66%).
+This means that from practicality E-learning is practically used as an online learning medium when covid 19 by students.
 Overall, both of these aspects received a valid value (83.33).
 This means that practical E-learning learning media to be used as online learning media during Covid 19 is based on the responses of teachers and students.

-Based on the results of the discussion of the effectiveness above, it can be concluded that the Elearning learning media developed for online learning during the COVID-19 pandemic based on student learning outcomes is very effective.
+Based on the results of the discussion of the effectiveness above, it can be concluded that the E-learning learning media developed for online learning during the COVID-19 pandemic based on student learning outcomes is very effective.
 E-learning learning media developed was proven to improve student learning outcomes, as evidenced by 51 people (94.44%) students passing and passing the minimum criteria set in the semester learning plan.